 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
-It is a cold-temperate (boreal), marine, demersal (bottom-dwelling) species.
+It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
-Their depth range is 0 - 600 m, but are more usually found between 150 and 200 m.
+Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
-The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and light lateral line, curved above the pectoral fins.
-Predorsal distance is less than one third of total length; body depth about 1/5 of total length.
-Colour varies from brownish to greenish or gray dorsally and on upper sides, becoming pale and silvery ventrally.
-Peritoneum silvery.
-Distribution: North Atlantic and Arctic: Ungava Bay in Canada along the North American coast to Cape Hatteras; North Carolina in the western Atlantic.
-East and west coast of Greenland; around Iceland; from Barents Sea including the region around Bear Island along the European coast to Bay of Biscay.
+The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
-During the day, form schools and swim about 30-80 m above the bottom, dispersing at night to feed.
+During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.

 Two distinct stocks are recognised in the Faroes.
-On the Faroes Plateau the stock has shown some increase after reaching a historical low in 2007, but remains below MSY trigger (a biomass reference point that triggers a cautious response i.e. reduce fishing mortaility to allow a stock to rebuild).
-Fishing mortality has decreased since 2002 and is now between F lim and F pa, but still above F msy.
+On the Faroes Plateau the stock has shown some increase after reaching a historical low in 2007, but remains below MSY trigger (a biomass reference point that triggers a cautious response, i.e. to reduce fishing mortality to allow a stock to rebuild) and around the Blim level since 2005.
+Fishing mortality has decreased since 2010 and is now below Flim, Fpa, and FMSY.
 ICES recommends a further decrease in fishing mortality in 2013 to bring the stock within precautionary limits.
-ICES advice for this stock in 2014 is to further reduce fishing mortality by 69% (63% in 2013.
+ICES advice for this stock in 2015 is to continue to reduce fishing mortality but by 23%, compared to 69% in 2014 and 63% in 2013.

 Cod are mainly taken in a directed cod and haddock fishery with longlines (59%), in a directed jigging fishery, and as bycatch in the trawl fishery for saithe.

-ICES Advice 2013, Book 4
+ICES Advice 2014, Book 4 http://www.ices.dk/sites/pub/Publication%20Reports/Advice/2014/2014/cod-farp.pdf